skip to main content

 What we know about Climate Change in our region

-Climate change describes the effect on our planet of human-induced atmospheric changes.
+Climate change describes the effect of human-induced atmospheric changes on our planet.
 These are experienced by life on earth as wide variations in temperature resulting in more intense and frequent rainfall, droughts, storms, fires and floods.
 Scientists have observed that the Earth’s surface is warming, and many of the warmest years recorded have happened in the past 20 years.

 Hawke’s Bay Regional Council declared a climate emergency for the region on 26 June 2019.
 The declaration recognised the climate crisis as an urgent and pervasive threat to human and ecological wellbeing.
 A small window of time remains to act to avoid the most damaging effects of a rapidly changing climate for the longer term.
 Hawke’s Bay’s climate crisis declaration was one of many declarations from councils across the country, with the Government declaring a climate emergency on 2 December 2020.

-Central Government typically leads national policy and regulatory instruments to reduce and offset (mitigate) greenhouse gases, ie. the emissions trading scheme, emissions reduction plan, fuel quality regulations and electric vehicle subsidies.
+Central Government typically leads national policy and regulatory instruments to reduce and offset (mitigate) greenhouse gases, ie. the emissions trading scheme, emissions reduction plan and fuel quality regulations.
 Meanwhile, local government typically leads local community initiatives to reduce and offset emissions, ie. tree planting and urban passenger transport services, as well as initiatives focused on adaptation – to promote community resilience in response to a changing climate.

-The Resource Management Act currently constrains what councils can do to consider the effects of activities on climate change, such as carbon emissions.
-The RMA enables councils to play an active role in adapting to the effects of climate change, such as the planning and regulating activities impacted by natural hazards that are also exacerbated by climate change.
+The Resource Management Act currently constrains councils' consideration of the effects of activities on climate change, such as carbon emissions.
+The RMA enables councils to play an active role in adapting to the effects of climate change, such as planning and regulating activities impacted by natural hazards, that are also exacerbated by climate change.

 Kotahi Climate Change 1